San Dorligo della Valle: Name

 The Slovene name of the town, Dolina, means 'valley'.
 This was the official name in Italian, as well, until it was renamed to San Dorligo Della Valle in 1923, as part of the policies of Fascist Italianization.
 In the local Italian Triestine dialect, the village has always been referred to simply as Dolina.
 In 2003, the denomination Dolina was adopted as the official name of the settlement in both languages; however, the municipality is still called San Dorligo della Valle in Italian.
 "San Dorligo" (archaically “Durlic”) is the Tergestine dialectal form of the name of the town's patron saint, Ulrich of Augsburg (Sant'Ulderico).

 Geographical position

 The municipality of San Dorligo is located on the peninsula of Istria with some settlements on the Karst Plateau.
 It enjoys a relatively mild Mediterranean climate, although the harsh and cold bora wind frequently blows in the autumn and winter months.

 The municipality borders the following municipalities: Koper (Slovenia), Hrpelje-Kozina (Slovenia), Muggia, Sežana (Slovenia), and Trieste.

 It has a border crossing with Slovenia at Pesek (Kozina on the Slovenian side).
-Another crossing is located in the village of Crociata di Prebenico, Caresana, with the Slovenian village of Osp in the Municipality of Koper.
+Another crossing is located in the village of Crociata, Caresana, with the Slovenian village of Osp in the Municipality of Koper.